juanmartinez890/medication-app-spa/README.md

    - After success, button changes to "Taken" with checkmark
    - Dose status updates in the list

+  **NOTE: Doses can be marked as taken even if they are outside of the time winndow for testing purposes of this app.**:

 #### 5. Error Handling

 - **Test API Error**: